 Yet as much as we can do to strengthen our own resilience, we exist in a larger context of family, community and workplaces.
-Our own resilience both contributes to and is strengthened by the resilience – or lack of it – found in the places, groups and organizations we’re part of.
+Our own resilience both contributes to and is strengthened by the resilience found – or weakened by the lack of it – in the places, groups and organizations we’re part of.

 Gemma* is a child therapist working in a child advocacy center.
 Every work day, she hears painful stories of child sexual assault.
 She pours her energy into helping children and their families heal from these brutal experiences.

 Gemma’s passion for and commitment to this work is strong, but she has to handle its stresses on her own, with little support from her supervisor or peers.
 Despite her efforts at self-care, Gemma begins to suffer signs of burnout, and wonders if she can continue in her job.

 Michelle, her program director, notices some changes in Gemma’s previously excellent job performance.
 Thinking about this, she realizes she’s seeing this in other team members, too.
 She recognizes that she could be doing more to strengthen her team members’ resilience.
 She starts by setting up a forum with them, a safe space where they can openly discuss the stresses of working with traumatized children and their families.

 Over time, these and other changes make a noticeable difference.
 Gemma and other staff members report feeling energized and re-committed to their work.
 There is greater collaboration and teamwork among them, so that no one is feeling isolated or alone in their work.
 Staff retention and client retention rates improve, as do treatment outcomes.